What to know about 401(k) rollover options

 Let’s start with your options when it comes to your old 401(k).

-5. Cash out a portion of your 401(k).
+- Cash out a portion of your 401(k).
 Alternatively, you could distribute some of your 401(k) money, pay the taxes and penalties that are due, and roll over the rest into an IRA or your new employer’s retirement plan.

-There may be specific scenarios when a cash-out might make sense, such as if you own stock in your company in your 401(k).
+There may be specific scenarios when a taxable distribution might make sense, such as if you own stock in your company in your 401(k).
 Additionally, some scenarios may cause high-income earners to encounter a taxable situation when attempting a backdoor Roth conversion after rolling over a 401(k) into an IRA.
 If you think this might apply to you, consider talking with a financial advisor or other financial professional about your rollover options.

-Benefits of rolling over your 401(k) to an IRA
+Things to consider before rolling over your 401(k) to an IRA

 Our free Fee Analyzer will tell you what impact fees might have on your retirement goals.

-2. More investment options
+2. Investment options

 You can use the Empower Investment Checkup tool to help determine your target allocation and see how your existing portfolio compares.